 Common Symptoms of Alcohol/Drug Impairment

 It's best to never drink or use drugs and drive.
 Select a designated driver ahead of time, who will stay sober.
 If you're impaired and don't have a designated driver, use a taxi, call a sober friend or family member, or use public transportation.
-If you do find yourself facing an DUI, you may wish to contact a DUI attorney for assistance.
+But, if you do find yourself arrested for a DUI in Virginia, it's a good idea to get in touch with a local DUI attorney for assistance.

 Contact a qualified attorney.